mgaitan/pyfpdf/README.md

 pyfpdf: FPDF for Python
 =======================

+> [!IMPORTANT]
+> This project was compatible with legacy versions of Python is virtually discontinued.
+If your are looking for a modern version under active development, please visit [fpdf2](https://github.com/py-pdf/fpdf2).

 PyFPDF is a library for PDF document generation under Python, ported from PHP (see [FPDF][1]: "Free"-PDF, a well-known PDFlib-extension replacement with many examples, scripts and derivatives).